khan4019/tree-grid-directive/README.md

       { field: "TimeZone", displayName: "Time Zone"}
     ];

-**expanding_property:** this is the property of the objects in 'tree_data' where you want to put the ability to expand and collapse.
+**expanding_property:** this is the property of the objects in `tree_data` where you want to put the ability to expand and collapse.

-**my_tree:** you can use 'tree-control' to use expand all and collapse all. check it out in the link provided for demo
+**my_tree:** you can use `tree-control` to use expand all and collapse all.
+Check it out in the link provided for demo.

-**icons:** define Font Awesome, bootstrap glyphicon for expand, collapse and leaf
+**icons:** define Font Awesome, Bootstrap Glyphicon for expand, collapse and leaf.

-**expand-level:** depth of the tree, you want to expand while loading
+**expand-level:** depth of the tree, you want to expand while loading.

 **on-select:** a click handler while you are clicking on +/-